Twizzar/Twizzar/README.md

 Check out the [Quickstart](https://github.com/Twizzar/Twizzar/wiki/Quickstart)!

 ## Download Twizzar
-To use Twizzar, you need the Visual Studio Extension and two NuGet packages
+To use Twizzar, you need the Visual Studio Extension and two NuGet packages, which must be installed in your unit test projects.
 - Download the Extension from the Visual Studio Marketplace: [Twizzar Visual Studio Extension](https://marketplace.visualstudio.com/items?itemName=vi-sit.twizzar-vs22)
 - The NuGet package is available at: https://www.nuget.org/packages/Twizzar.Api/
 (The second Twizzar NuGet package gets installed automatically as a dependency.)